 In order to better understand the role of an individual species within a larger system, we must first gain a basic understanding of that system.
-An ecological system can be broken down into smaller component parts.
+An ecological system can be broken down into smaller components.
 The list below outlines a general breakdown of a natural system in descending order (large to small).

 Biosphere – the Earth and the atmosphere